mikev6/Vaughan-Weather-Analysis/README.md

 ## Data
-The datafile can be found here: https://github.com/mikev6/mv6-Weather-Analysis/tree/main/data Number of rows:
+The datafile can be found here: https://github.com/mikev6/mv6-Weather-Analysis/tree/main/data Number of rows: 30 (not including header row)
-Number of columns:
+Number of columns: 6 (not including indexing

 The OpwnWeatherMap.org API is required to run the script.
 Here is the link to getting the OWM API: https://openweathermap.org/appid#get